A-Z of Pinehaven School

 We all have a responsibility towards child safety in our community.

 If you have any concerns, you should see your child's teacher in the first instance.
-If a resolution cannot be found, the Learning Hub Leader, Deputy Principal or Principal can be contacted.
+If a resolution cannot be found, the Learning Hub Leader, Associate Principal, Deputy Principal or Principal can be contacted.
 It is the school's aim to keep concerns/complaints to a minimum by dealing with them promptly.
 It is advisable to make a specific appointment time for formal discussions.
+A copy of our concerns/complaints procedure can be found here.

 Dental therapists are no longer situated on our school grounds.
 The mobile dental clinic visits our school annually for check ups and if your child needs treatment, you will be advised to make an appointment at the Dental Clinic attached to Trentham School.
 If you need to get in touch with a dental therapist, the number to phone is 0800 825 583.